j9t/little-books/manuscript/website-quality-control.md

 ### Typography

 Typography is not what the common website owner will connect to website quality—and neither might every designer—but it is an important aspect of every website.
-Typography is all the more important, as the amount of content a website actually has increases—we remind ourselves of Robert Bringhurst, who taught us that “typography exists to honor content.”
+Typography is all the more important, as the amount of content a website has increases—we remind ourselves of Robert Bringhurst, who taught us that “typography exists to honor content.”

 But why test?
 Obviously, for the reasons that typography matters—and so we’re not merely running into William Bruce Cameron’s (not Albert Einstein’s) famous statement, “Not everything that counts can be counted, and not everything that can be counted counts.”
 Typography can be counted, and typography does count.
 Not many tools are available to test for good typography, but still there are some that make our typographic jobs easier: